csmithk/ataGatewayDeploy/README.md

 This has been tested in my lab, it is strongly suggested that the user test this in their own environment.

 This script will deploy ATA Lightweight Gateway to domain controllers.
-If the $dcFileName parameter is provided, the script will obtain the DC names from the file, otherwise it will pull all DCs in the forest.
+There is commented code to pull all domain controllers in the forest.
+It is recommended that a file be used listing the domain controllers that will be installed.

 Domain controllers must be enabled for PowerShell remoting (see Enable-PSRemote) The script must be run with credentials that allow read, write and execute privileges on the domain controllers (usually a DADM).

 The script transmits the local ATA center adminstrator account credentials in the clear.
-Ensure that this low privileged account is used and consider changing the password.
+Ensure that this is a low privileged account and consider changing the password.

 The script will launch a job for each DC: copy Microsoft ATA Gateway Setup.zip file